Extraordinary Care

 Breast implant deflation is usually associated with saline implants.
 If one of these implants ruptures, the saline leaks out and the implant goes flat (the body absorbs the harmless saline).
 This is a quick process.
 If the patient has a question as to whether a saline implant is ruptured or not, it probably is not.
 Both of the major implant manufacturers (Allergan and Mentor) have done an excellent job creating lasting quality products.
 Manufacturer’s defects are very rare but do happen on occasion.
 95% of these implants will make it 10 years.
 Most implants are removed for reasons (usually trauma related) other than rupture.

 Silicone implants can rupture as well.
-However, because of their gel nature they don’t experience the deflation that saline do.
+However, because of their gel nature they don’t experience the deflation that saline does.
 The gel tends to stay in and around the implant shell.
 It is not absorbed.
 That tendency may make it somewhat more difficult to detect a rupture.
 Imaging studies such as mammograms, ultrasounds, or MRI’s may be necessary to properly evaluate the implant.

 Previous Breast Surgery